ciuwa/vite-plugin-after-build/README.md

 ### Build Process

-1. When you run the Vite build command (e.g., `vite build`), the `vite-plugin-auto-version` plugin is automatically loaded and executed.
+1. When you run the Vite build command (e.g., `vite build`), the `vite-plugin-after-build` plugin is automatically loaded and executed.
 2. The plugin reads and parses the current version number from the `package.json` file.
 3. Based on the configuration (default is `patch` type), the plugin calculates and generates a new version number.
 4. Before the build succeeds, the plugin updates the version number in the `package.json` file and saves it back to the file.